PM Daily Market Commentary – 11/8/2016

-Open interest at COMEX for GC rose by 13,476 contracts.
+Gold open interest at COMEX fell by -11,040 contracts.

 Note: If you’re reading this and are not yet a member of Peak Prosperity’s Gold & Silver Group, please consider joining it now.
 It’s where our active community of precious metals enthusiasts have focused discussions on the developments most likely to impact gold & silver.
 Simply go here and click the “Join Today” button.